March 31, 2023

-First Family is back to being published and delivered, as well as an online edition.
-April’s First Family will join years of archived newsletters.
+FUMC’s monthly newsletter, is both published online and delivered to your homes.
+April’s’s First Family will join years of archived newsletters on this website.
 They are always there and they are searchable.
 We have also decided to activate all the links within First Family to allow you to simply click to bring you directly to websites and email addresses.

 Seven Minnesota United Methodists who feel called to environmental justice and creation care were recently commissioned as Earthkeepers and have begun working on projects to transform their communities and the world.
 FUMC’s Naomi Yaeger shared this about her project.